oilyquack/Spotify-Dashboard/README.md

 - The Spotify SDK token only works for an hour.
 This can make the act of re-opening the spotify.js file, replacing the SDK token and rebooting the app in the browser somewhat tiresome.
 I would like to implement a feature whereby a new SDK token can be entered somewhere on the app which will replace the outdated token in the spotify.js file, but this is as yet un-implemented.
 - The Ticketmaster API provides amazing information about an artist's upcoming events.
 Unfortunately, it often returns 429 response status codes for too many requests.
 Sadly, there is no `Retry-After` header attached indicating how often this would happen.
 This can provide some annoying user experiences as the Spotify SDK re-triggers a fetch about 1 minute into a song.
 It also re-triggers a fetch when the song is paused and then played again.
 This can happen quite a few times during a play through, which can provide some undesirable results from the API.
 It can also provide issues if, for example, you skip through a couple of songs and the app will tell the user that there are no upcoming events regardless of if this is true or not!
+- The event list does not sort into date order.
+This would make for a much better user experience.

 ## Acknowledgements